for Waldorf Teachers Part-Time

 3 weeks July

 - Foundation Studies in Anthroposophy or equivalent, documented in-depth study of anthroposophical research and practice.
 Please contact us if you have any questions.

-- Currently a practising teaching (including homeschool).
+- Currently a practising teaching (letter from employer required).
 If you are teaching in a non-Waldorf context, you are responsible to make arrangements to teach in a Waldorf school with an experienced and trained Waldorf teacher for a minimum of two weeks each year.

 Warren Lee Cohen M.Ed. is the Director of Teacher Education at RSCT.
 With a background both in Physics and Sculpture, Warren has found his niche in working with children and adults in Waldorf education.
 He led a combined class through eight years at the Olympia Waldorf School and then went to England to direct the Foundation Studies Programme at Emerson College.
 He lectures internationally, has developed programs to train Camphill coworkers, taught both physics and English in Waldorf high schools and led numerous workshops in subjects as far ranging as Projective Geometry and the Art of Baking Bread.
 His publications include Raising the Soul; practical exercises for personal development, Baking Bread with Children, and Dragon Baked Bread.